0xAX/asm/content/asm_2.md

 mov     rbp, rsp
 ```

-These two instructions in the beginning of each function are called - [function prologue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Prologue).
+The names of these two instructions in the beginning of each function is - [function prologue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Prologue).
 Each function usually operates with a part of the stack.
 Such part is called a [stack frame](https://en.wikipedia.org/wiki/Call_stack).
 To manage stack CPU is using the several general purpose registers:

 - `rip`
 - `rsp`